 2019

-GPSC issued six sets of debentures totaling THB 35,000 million to institutional investors and major investors with an average interest rate of 2.80 percent per annum.
-The rating given by TRIS Rating Co., Ltd. (TRIS), of the debentures was AA-.
-The funds received will repay short - term loans, which follows GPSC’s financial restructuring plan, for the acquisition of GLOW.
+GPSC issued six sets of bonds totaling THB 35,000 million to institutional investors and major investors at an average interest rate of 2.80 per annum.
+The rating given by TRIS Rating Company Limited (TRIS) of the bonds was AA-.
+The funds received, according to GPSC’s financial restructuring plan, will repay short-term loans for the acquisition of Glow.

 2018